 To become a registered carer an applicant must:

 To be a registered carer, an applicant must provide a statement that they have either a:

 The applicant does not have to provide their TFN, however, the Secretary can ask the Commissioner of Taxation to confirm whether or not they have a TFN.

-State and territory governments have different licensing requirements for people providing child care services.
+State and territory governments have different licensing/WWC check requirements for people providing child care services.
 An applicant for registration as a carer, must at all times, meet any legislative requirements of their state or territory.

-Act reference: FA(Admin)Act section 209(1) Application for approval as registered carer, section 209(2) Exception-individual operates child care service etc.
+Act reference: FA(Admin)Act section 209(1) Who may apply, section 209(2) Exception-individual operates child care service etc.